mne-tools/mne-python/README.rst

 Available under the BSD (3-clause) license.

-It is mainly a reimplementation of the Matlab code written by Matti Hämäläinen.

 Download
 ========

-TODO
+Just click on the *Downloads* button at https://github.com/mne-tools/mne-python

 Dependencies
 ============

-The required dependencies to build the software are python >= 2.5, NumPy >= 1.1, SciPy >= 0.6.
+The required dependencies to build the software are python >= 2.5, NumPy >= 1.4, SciPy >= 0.7.

-To run the tests you will also need nose >= 0.10.
+To run the tests you will also need nose >= 0.10. and the MNE sample dataset (will be downloaded automatically when you run an example ... but be patient)

 Install
 =======